dbolotov/letterFreq_slide_deck/index.md

-Define a test string and get frequency counts for it.
+Define a test string and get frequency counts for it:

 ```r
 str <- "I am a string with numeric (123) and other non-alpha (%$^#&!) characters.